 - Volunteer: Volunteering ensures you are in the right place with the right kind of people – people who are also driven to work towards a good cause.
 Not only that, you are also helping the community and making new connections.

-- Utilize social media: Figure out the people in your community who are key stakeholders and hold sway over the people.
-Connect with them through social muild friendships, and gain access to their circle of influence.
+- Utilize social media: The majority of Americans report using YouTube and Facebook, with a widespread presence across various age groups.
+However, platforms such as Instagram, Snapchat, and TikTok are notably popular among adults under the age of 30.
+Leveraging social media for community building has become integral, with online interactions often translating into offline connections.
+Figure out the people in your community who are key stakeholders and hold sway over the people.
+Connect with them through social media friendships and gain access to their circle of influence.

 Allies are the people who will be cheering from the stands when you are out there running the race of your life.
 You get to decide how loud you want that stand to be based on how many people you can persuade to support you.